-This all depends on the intensity of the exercise.
-In high intensity exercise, glycogen stores can be depleted after 20 minutes and in low intensity exercise, they can last for up to 90 minutes.
-However, in a training run, you are unlikely to need to refuel during a 1 hour run, unless the first part has been very high intensity.
+During high-intensity exercise, glycogen stores can be depleted after 20 minutes; whilst in low-intensity exercise, they can last for up to 90 minutes.
+However, you are unlikely to need to refuel during a 1 hour run, unless the first part has been very high intensity.

 When to refuel during a run

-When it comes to drinking, you may want to drink little and often rather than gulping down a whole bottle all at once.
+When it comes to drinking during a long run, you may want to drink little and often rather than gulping down a whole bottle all at once.
 Drinking a lot all at once, whilst also on the move, has the tendency to cause stomach cramps.

 The best foods to eat during a longer run

-You can even make your own from similarly simple ingredients!
+Alternatively, you could make your own from simple ingredients!
 Try these tasty cinnamon and chia seed energy balls – they're really easy to make and provide lots of energy for your run!

-High in calories and light on the stomach, raisins make a great snack for refuelling during a run.
-Their size means you can eat a couple here and there during your run, rather than having to eat a whole piece of fruit, which could cause digestive problems if you aren't used to eating on the go.
+High in calories and light on the stomach, raisins are a great way to refuel during a run.
+Their handy size means you can eat a couple here and there, rather than having to eat a whole piece of fruit, which could cause digestive problems if you aren't used to eating on the go.

 Pretzels are high in refined carbs (which in this case is good because it releases energy quickly), as well as some sodium which helps to replace lost electrolytes.

-Isotonic energy gels are a combination of water and food and are ideal for providing fast energy boosts.
+Isotonic energy gels contain a combination of water and food and are ideal for providing fast energy boosts.
 They provide glucose directly into your bloodstream and are an easily absorbed form of carbohydrates.
-They're easy to carry in your pocket, and easy to snack on the way.
+They're easy to carry in your pocket, and easy to snack whilst on the go.
 However, they can contain lots of preservatives and artificial flavourings so we wouldn't advise you consume these regularly!

 What to drink during a run

-Dehydration usually only occurs on runs lasting more than an hour, so you may find that you don't have to drink during runs of less than an hour.
-However, if you do, plain water is a good choice.
+Dehydration usually only occurs on runs lasting more than an hour, so you may find that you don't have to drink a lot during a run lasting less than an hour.
+However, if you do, plain water is the best choice.

-If you're running long distances or running in hot temperatures, it's very easy to become dehydrated and consequently fatigued.
-That’s why staying hydrated is so very important as it helps to replenish the fluid lost by your body through sweating and also to maintain your endurance.
+If you're running long distances, or running in hot temperatures, it's very easy to become dehydrated and, consequently, fatigued.
+So, in this case, staying hydrated is very important as it helps to replenish the fluid lost through sweating, plus it helps to maintain your endurance levels.

 If you're running for longer than an hour, or taking part in more intense runs such as a marathon, you may also need to replace electrolytes, which are lost when you sweat.
-Electrolytes help you retain fluids, maintain hydration and also prevent muscle cramps.
+Electrolytes help you retain fluids and can also prevent muscle cramps.